secure-compilation/SECOMP/README.md

 This branch contains the recomposition proof.
 Use `make proof` to replay the proof.

-The proof is mostly complete.
-Some recent changes to the mainline `ccs-submission` branch are in the process of being integrated.
+The proof is mostly complete and most of the main `correctness` branch has been merged.
+Compared to the main correctness branch, this branch contains fixes to the way programs access arguments stored on the stack.
+The recomposition proof is modified to account for these changes.

 File `common/Smallstep.v` contains the definition of the three-way simulation relation (`tsim_properties`), and the proof that it implies preservation